Test and Visualization of Covariance Properties for Multivariate Spatio-Temporal Random Fields: Multivariate Spatio-Temporal Covariance Properties

 \subsection{Separability structures}

 Several types of separability can happen for multivariate spatio-temporal random fields, and we define them in Table~\ref{tab:separability-definition}, where we also show the relation of symmetry properties if there is one.
-Some abbreviated notations for ease of presentation are introduced as follows: V$\mid$ST, \textit{separability between variables and space-time}; S$\mid$VT, \textit{separability between space and variables-time}; T$\mid$VS, \textit{separability between time and variables-space}; V$\mid$S, \textit{separability between variables and space}; V$\mid$T, \textit{separability between variables and time}; S$\mid$T, \textit{separability between space and time}; $\text{V}^\text{sym}$, \textit{symmetry in variables}; $\text{S}^\text{sym}$, \textit{symmetry in space}; $\text{T}^\text{sym}$, \textit{symmetry in time}.
+Some abbreviated notations for ease of presentation are introduced as follows: V$\mid$ST, \textit{separability between variables and space-time}; S$\mid$VT, \textit{separability between space and variables-time}; T$\mid$VS, \textit{separability between time and variables-space}; V$\mid$S, \textit{separability between variables and space}; V$\mid$T, \textit{separability between variables and time}; S$\mid$T, \textit{separability between space and time};

 We observe that the extension to the multivariate case introduces many more types of separability than the single separability property between space and time for univariate spatio-temporal random fields.
 One can clearly see that these six types can be grouped into two categories.
 The first category is that one component is completely separated from the other two.
 Though this may rarely happen for real data, the benefit brought by this property is significant because it allows us to write the covariance matrix as a Kronecker product of two smaller matrices.
 The three cases in this category are V$\mid$ST, S$\mid$VT, and T$\mid$VS. For example, when the covariance is V$\mid$ST, it can be decomposed into two parts corresponding to the covariance among variables ($C_{ij}(\bzero,0)$) and the spatio-temporal correlation ($\rho_1(\bh,u)$).
 This is also known as the \textit{intrinsic correlation model} in \cite{W2013}.
 We know $C_{ij}(\bh,u) = \rho_1(\bh,u)C_{ij}(\bzero,0) = \rho_1(\bh,u)C_{ji}(\bzero,0) = C_{ji}(\bh,u)$, so the multivariate spatio-temporal covariance is also $\text{V}^\text{sym}$.